AksBad007/Product-Review-WebApp/README.md

 # Product-Review-WebApp
-A WebApp for reviewing product based on Flask
+A WebApp for reviewing products based on Flask